Fra Lippo Lippi (band): As a duo, 1986–2002

 Months after Songs was released, the band was signed to Virgin Records.
 At this point, Sjøberg and Kvalnes departed at the prospect of giving up their day jobs for the uncertain careers as professional musicians, leaving Kristoffersen and Sørensen as the only two members.
 Songs was re-recorded and remixed for the international market in 1986.
 This version of the album included a new song titled "Everytime I See You", a reworking of an earlier song, "A Small Mercy" from the album Small Mercies.
 The band also scored a hit single in Europe with "Shouldn't Have to Be Like That", a double A-side with "The Distance Between Us".

 In 1987, the band recorded and released their follow-up album Light and Shade in Los Angeles, CA, with the producing aid of Walter Becker.
 The album received positive reviews, but was not the commercial success that was expected.
 Shortly after the album's release, they were dropped by Virgin Records.

 The band however gained a huge popularity in the Philippines and prompted them to tour the country in 1988.
 In Manila, their shows sold out six times over two weekends.

 The band continued to record and release further albums independently, starting with 1989's The Colour Album on the Swedish label The Record Station.
 A live album titled Crash of Light was released in the Philippines in 1990.
-In 1990, the band was dropped by The Record Station.
+That same year, the band was dropped by The Record Station.
 The duo considered splitting up, but eventually decided to continue as Fra Lippo Lippi and released the self-produced album Dreams in 1992.
 The song "Stitches and Burns" became very popular in the Philippines.
 In 1995, the band released their first compilation album The Best of Fra Lippo Lippi '85–'95.
 Selected tracks originally from Songs, Light and Shade and The Colour Album were re-recorded.
 Two years later, another compilation was released in the Philippines.
 The Virgin Years - Greatest Hits featured tracks directly licensed from Virgin Records.

 In 2002, Kristoffersen retired from the band to focus on his record label Rune Grammofon.